Winona Independent School District

 Winona Independent School District is a school district based in Winona, Texas (USA) and covering all of the city of Winona as well as the communities of Red Springs, Sand Flat, Starrville, and East Texas Center (Owentown).

+For the 2023-2024 school year, the district had 1,153 students enrolled.

+Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
 The rankings of the individual schools are broken down as follows: